SabreOSS/thanos/docs/storage.md

 Please refer to the documentation of [the Transport type](https://golang.org/pkg/net/http/#Transport) in the `net/http` package for detailed information on what each option does.

 `part_size` is specified in bytes and refers to the minimum file size used for multipart uploads, as some custom S3 implementations may have different requirements.
 A value of `0` means to use a default 128 MiB size.

+When `path` is specified client uses this value as a prefix for a path to the data.
+Essentially this allows saving the data into the subdirectory.

 For debug and testing purposes you can set